legendary0001/mineflayer-farmbot/readme.md

    - `!disable`: Disables automatic farming.
    - `!set`: Sets the farming area.
 The command format is `!set startcords endcords dustbincords`, e.g., `!set 1,2,3 4,5,6 7,8,9`.
 3. In minecraft, use the !set command

 ## Notes

 1.  currently bot dies of hunger code has to be modified to disable sprint if hunger is low and also a function to eat food or craft and eat food is feasable
 2.  bot doesnt defend itself
 3.  bot doesnt do anti afk techniques if it is idle
- 1 & 2 workaround - give bot effect through command block or set his respawn point(through bed by logging into bot or /setworldspawn cmd) near farm
+    1 & 2 workaround - give bot effect through command block(resistance,saturation,instanthealth,etc) or set his respawn point(through bed by logging into bot or /setworldspawn cmd) near farm or splashing saturation and health potions on him (expensive)
     3 - bot will rejoin if kicked by antiafk plugins so itsnt much of an isssue

 ## Roadmap

 1.  hunger management
 2.  defending
 3.  anti afk
 4.  more

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.